facelessuser/soupsieve/docs/src/markdown/selectors.md

 # CSS Selectors

+## Overview

-The CSS selectors are based off of the CSS specification and includes not only stable selectors, but also selectors currently under development from the draft specifications.
+The CSS selectors are based off of the CSS specification and includes not only stable selectors, but may also include selectors currently under development from the draft specifications.
 Primarily support has been added for selectors that were feasible to implement and most likely to get practical use.
+In addition to the selectors in the specification, Soup Sieve also supports a couple non-standard selectors.

+Soup Sieve aims to allow users to target XML/HTML elements with CSS selectors.
+It implements many pseudo classes, but it does not currently implement any pseudo elements and has no plans to do so.
+Soup Sieve also will not match anything for pseudo classes that are only relevant in a live, browser environment, but it will gracefully handle them if they've been implemented; such pseudo classes are non-applicable in the Beautiful Soup environment and are noted in [Non-Applicable Pseudo Classes](#non-applicable-pseudo-classes).

 When speaking about namespaces, they only apply to XML, XHTML, or when dealing with recognized foreign tags in HTML5.
 Currently, Beautiful Soup's `html5lib` parser is the only parser that will return the appropriate namespaces for a HTML5